 All power used by a data center turns into heat.
 The IT, or heat, load represents the number of kilowatts a data center, aisle, or rack is consuming.
 To illustrate, let’s assume your server rack is using five kilowatts of power.
 That also means there’s five kilowatts of heat coming out of that rack.
 You need to provision properly for that heat.
 To do this, identify both the intake and exhaust air temperatures (air going in and out of the rack), then match cooling as close as possible to the IT load.
 If you notice a high exhaust temperature (somewhere in the low 90s), you’re under provisioning for that area and need to add more cooling.
 Likewise, an exhaust temperature in the low 80s reflects overprovisioning.
 All that being said, if you don’t know your IT load, you can’t correctly provision.
 And if you aren’t monitoring, you can’t figure out the IT load.

 I was at a site last week that was overprovisioning for one row while others were suffering.
 CEG determined this by monitoring that aisle’s power usage and inconsistent exhaust temperatures coming from the racks.
 We correctly provisioned for the environment by matching cooling coming out of the perforated floor tiles with the IT load.
 We confirmed our actions were right by monitoring exhaust air temperatures.
-All of this was done during an initial assessment using our portable monitoring tools.
+All of this was done during an initial data center evaluation using our portable monitoring tools.
 While this was a good change, we could have assessed the situation even more accurately and recommended more if they had been monitoring before our arrival.
 The data acquired by measuring a trend over time is 100 times more valuable and useful than just a “snapshot.”

 So Now What?